Table of contents

 Pine Gap

 In late 2005, along with three others, Law was arrested for breaching a perimeter fence to conduct a citizen’s inspection of the US spy base Pine Gap in the Northern Territory.
-However, the four were acquitted of charges under the Special Defence Undertakings Act.
+However all four were acquitted of charges under the Special Defence Undertakings Act.

 Bryan the Copter Chopper